AaltoSciComp/scicomp-docs/scicomp/git.rst

 repos, you have to make your own choice.

 * Github is a proprietary commercial service, but extremely popular.
-  It can allow personal private repositories and there is an option to apply for a "pro" accoutn with your university email as part of their `GitHub Education <https://github.com/education>`__ program.
+  It can allow personal private repositories and there is an option to apply for a "pro" account with your university email as part of their `GitHub Education <https://github.com/education>`__ program.

 * Bitbucket is also somewhat popular, limit of free 5 private repositories (but you can pay for more).